- Property Law

 - Privacy Law

 - Law & Technology

 - Artificial Intelligence

-Originally a University of Manitoba alumna, Professor Szilagyi completed her Bachelor of Science in Biosystems Engineering in 2008.
-She received her Juris Doctor degree from the University of Ottawa in 2012, completing joint specializations in Law and Technology and International Law.
+Dr. Katie Szilagyi joined the Faculty of Law as an Assistant Professor in 2021, and brings to her first alma mater of the University of Manitoba, an unprecedented research focus on Law and Technology.
+Having a background in Biosystems Engineering with a Bachelor of Science degree from UM (2008), she received her Juris Doctor degree from the University of Ottawa in 2012, completing joint specializations in Law and Technology and International Law.
 She then clerked at the Federal Court of Appeal in Ottawa and practiced commercial litigation at a large national firm in Toronto.
 She earned her LLM degree, specializing in Law and Technology, at Tel Aviv University in 2017.
 She returned to the University of Ottawa for her doctoral studies, which were supported by a SSHRC Joseph-Armand Bombardier CGS Doctoral Scholarship, the Ontario Graduate Scholarship, and the uOttawa Excellence Award.
 During her doctoral studies, she was selected as a 2019 Global Fellow of the Institute of Technology and Society in Rio de Janeiro, Brazil.